larkintuckerllc/aws-architect-associate/2/2.4/rds/README.md

 -AWS-[Amazon RDS DB Instances](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.DBInstance.html)

+**note:** A Cloud Guru: CLI aws rds describe-db-instances

+**note:** A Cloud Guru: Since run on EBS, same rules about having to create Snapshot to encrypt; i.e., cannot encrypt on fly.
+Then copy (can be different Region) to encrypt.

+**note:** To share encrypted snapshot with another account; must use custom KMS key to share with another account.
+Cannot be public, or proprietry.

+**note:** RDS has a concept of maintainence window (much like other managed instances, e.g., Redshift)

 ### DB Instance Classes

 > Amazon RDS supports three types of instance classes: Standard, Memory Optimized, and Burstable Performance.